sethgis/Wind-Erosion-Modelling/source/Background/Climate Erosivity Factor.rst

 ***************************************************
 Climate Erosivity Factor (CE)
 ***************************************************
+Climate Erosivity is the ability of climatic condition in a particular area to yield an environment conducive for wind erosion.
+For wind erosion to occur: Threshold velocity of the wind must be attained to initiate particle movement.
+Soil particle size, shape, weight and mutual adherence of the particles, must be favorable.
+Soil surface must have minimal surface barrier that can stop movement of soil particles

+Normally, the variables that are inplay, varies from climatic variables such as wind speed, potential evapotranspiration, rainfal amount, all being a fctor of time.

-Climate Erosivity is computed applying the variables as represented in the equation below.
+Climate Erosivity is computed with the variables as represented in the equation below.
 The variables are described in the following sections below.

 .. figure:: ../_static/Images/CE.PNG